International Methane Emissions Observatory

-The International Methane Emissions Observatory (IMEO) of the UN Environment Programme is an initiative that tackles the problem of methane emissions through credible, measurement-based data.
+The International Methane Emissions Observatory (IMEO) of the UN Environment Programme (UNEP) is an initiative that tackles the problem of methane emissions through credible, measurement-based data.
 IMEO’s mission is to provide open, reliable and actionable data to the individuals who have the agency to reduce methane emissions.
-This data enables reductions at a global scale by identifying mitigation opportunities, focusing efforts and resources, and tracking progress over time.
-IMEO collects, integrates, and reconciles methane data from different sources, including scientific measurement studies, satellites, industry reporting through the Oil and Gas Methane Partnership 2.0 (OGMP 2.0), and national inventories.
-It was launched by the United Nations Environment Programme (UNEP) at the G20 Leaders' Summit in 2021.
+This data enables reductions at a global scale by identifying mitigation opportunities, focusing efforts and resources and tracking progress over time.
+IMEO collects, integrates and reconciles methane data from different sources, including scientific measurement studies, satellites, industry reporting through the Oil and Gas Methane Partnership 2.0 (OGMP 2.0), the Steel Methane Programme (SMP) and national inventories.
+It was launched by UNEP at the G20 Leaders' Summit in 2021.
 Giulia Ferrini is the Head of IMEO.

 IMEO serves as an implementing vehicle for the Global Methane Pledge and has the European Commission as one of its founding members.
-Other core government supporters include Germany, Australia, Japan, and Canada, alongside several philanthropies such as the Global Methane Hub, Google.org, Bloomberg Philanthropies, and the Bezos Earth Fund.
+Other core government supporters include Germany, Australia, Japan and Canada, alongside several philanthropies such as the Global Methane Hub, Google.org, Bloomberg Philanthropies and the Bezos Earth Fund.

 IMEO produces the An Eye on Methane report series.
 Each annual report takes stock of global progress scaling data-driven methane solutions.

-IMEO provides open data access through its Eye on Methane data platform.
+IMEO provides open data access through Eye on Methane // GLOBAL.